Assessing the Business Process Modeling Competences of Large Language Models: BEF4LLM - BPMN Evaluation Framework for LLMs

 \section{BEF4LLM - BPMN Evaluation Framework for LLMs}

-In this section, the BEF4LLM framework for evaluating the abilities of LLMs to generate BPMNs is presented.
+In this section, the BEF4LLM framework for evaluating LLMs' ability to generate BPMN models is presented.
 First, the motivation and goal of the framework are shown.
 Following this, the elements of the framework, along with the calculation of scores, are explained in greater detail.

-First experiments with LLM showed promising results in BPMN modeling \cite{kourani_promoai_2024, grohs_large_2023} with differences between LLM families \cite{Berti_Benchmark_evaluation_2024}.
-However, previous work lacks a detailed assessment of the generated BPMN models based on established process model quality frameworks and metrics, such as size, density, and sequentiality.
-For this, the BEF4LLM framework has been developed that allows for a detailed evaluation of LLM-generated BPMN models, highlighting the strengths and weaknesses of different LLMs.
-Similar to \cite{Ullrich_kompetenzorientiertes_2024}, we extend the SIQ framework, focusing on BPMNs by mapping multiple process model metrics to each quality dimension.
-We preferred SIQ over SEQUAL as the latter includes social factors that are beyond the scope of a quality assessment of BPMNs.
-To ensure a detailed picture, it is important that each metric measures different aspects of the quality dimension.
-Other frameworks proposed in \cite{Makni_Modeling_2010} and \cite{Sanchez-Gonzlez_BPMIMA_2017} neglect, e.g., syntactical errors, omitting important quality aspects.
+First experiments with LLMs showed promising results in BPMN modeling \cite{kourani_promoai_2024, grohs_large_2023}, with differences across LLM families \cite{Berti_Benchmark_evaluation_2024}.
+However, previous work lacks a detailed assessment of the generated BPMN models based on established process model quality frameworks and metrics, such as size, density or semantic label similarity.
+To fill this gap, the BEF4LLM framework has been developed to enable a detailed and automated evaluation of LLM-generated BPMN models, highlighting the strengths and weaknesses of different LLMs.
+Similar to \cite{Ullrich_kompetenzorientiertes_2024}, we extend the SIQ framework by mapping multiple process model metrics to each quality dimension, focusing on BPMN models.
+We preferred SIQ over SEQUAL because the latter includes social factors beyond the scope of BPMN model quality assessment.
+To ensure a detailed picture, it is important that each metric captures distinct aspects of the quality dimension.
+Other frameworks proposed in \cite{Makni_Modeling_2010} and \cite{Sanchez-Gonzlez_BPMIMA_2017} neglect, e.g., syntactical errors, omitting important quality aspects, or rely on human judgement \cite{Hoerner2026AutomaticallyGeneratingBPMN}.
+Reliance on human experts limits both the scalability and the degree of automation achievable with this evaluation approach.
+Moreover, the evaluation does not provide a dedicated assessment of syntactic quality while including semantic quality and pragmatic aspects (e.g., comprehensibility).